Share your love

 sudo firewall-cmd –reload

-Now your PowerDNS installation is completed, let’s see how to install PowerDNS Admin.
+Now that you have learned to Install PowerDNS on AlmaLinux 9, let’s see how to install PowerDNS Admin.

 Step 5 – Install PowerAdmin on AlmaLinux 9